diatsilva007/diatsilva007/README.md

 ---

-## 💡 Frase que me inspira
+## 💡 Phrase that inspires me

-> "Construa o futuro que você gostaria de viver — uma linha de código por vez." 🚀
+> “Build the future you'd like to live in - one line of code at a time.” 🚀

 ---